Getting Started with SfLinearGauge

 linearPointer1.BarPointerStrokeThickness = 10;

-You can categorize the scale values using the start and end values properties in LinearRange.
+You can categorize the scale values using the start and end value properties in LinearRange.
 You can add multiple ranges for a scale using the Ranges property.
+Add the ranges to the linearScale created earlier.

 <gauge:LinearScale.Ranges>